-The medical team treats orthopaedic diseases, cardiovascular and neurological diseases, endocrine and metabolic disorders, and gynaecological and urological diseases.
+The medical team treats orthopedic diseases, cardiovascular and neurological diseases, endocrine and metabolic disorders, and gynecological and urological diseases.
 In addition, surgeons have exceptional experience in organ transplantation.
 In 1967, one of the first kidney transplants in Germany was performed at the hospital.
 At Heidelberg University Hospital, around 200 autologous and 100 allogeneic stem cell transplants are conducted yearly, with many patients being cured.
-Doctors pay special attention to innovative treatment methods, using minimally invasive techniques, laser therapy and high-frequency surgery.
+Doctors pay special attention to innovative treatment methods using minimally invasive techniques, laser therapy, and high-frequency surgery.

 Is University Hospital Heidelberg the best in the world?

 The clinic is one of the largest in the world and is closely associated with the Heidelberg University Medical School, founded in 1388.
 Centuries-old experience gathers the best leaders and talents of medicine under one roof, further contributing to the flourishing of unique high-tech methods.

 What is the primary focus of the clinic?

 The most crucial area of the hospital is oncological diseases.
 Doctors have an impeccable command of robotic surgery (the DaVinci system) and the latest technologies, such as proton and heavy ion therapy.
 A separate center treats each type of cancer with specially selected equipment and specialists.

 Why is the medical center unique?